Reopening in June 2021.

 Free to visit all year round, the site comes alive in the summer when the Visitor Centre opens.
 There is an exhibition about the site and a free audio tour available using headsets borrowed from the Visitor Centre or on your mobile phone.
 Please note that we are unable to offer guided tours and our Pithead Canteen Café remains closed at present.
-You can find accessibility information about the Visitor Centre and the site on the Euan's Guide website.
-Details of the current programme are available on the events and exhibitions pages and through Facebook and Twitter @PG_Museum.
+You can find accessibility information about the Visitor Centre and the site on the Euan's Guide website (external link).
+Details of the current programme are available on the events and exhibitions pages and through Facebook and Twitter @PG_Museum (external links).
 We welcome group visits and would be delighted to discuss your requirements with you.

 - The museum is free to enter although there may be a small charge for some events and activities.
 Donations are welcome.

 - Please email us via the link on this page to book your visit.